IESHAAN2002/Pixel-To-Plate/README.md

 - **Google Translate API**: For translating recipes to Hindi
 - **DuckDuckGo Search**: For retrieving up-to-date nutritional information
 - **YOLO Varients**: For Identifying the ingredients best was YOLOv8_x
-- **facebook/nllb-200-distilled-600M**: For transalating the recipe instructions and it is a distilled version of Meta’s No Language Left Behind (NLLB) model
+- **facebook/nllb-200-distilled-600M**: It is a distilled version of Meta’s No Language Left Behind (NLLB) model
 - **facebook/m2m100-418M**: For transalating the recipe instructions which is a fully multilingual model trained on 100 languages
-- **Helsinki-NLP/opus-mt-en-hi (MarianMT)**: Specifically tailored for the English–Hindi language, Based on the MarianMT architecture, developed by the Helsinki-NLP group
+- **Helsinki-NLP/opus-mt-en-hi (MarianMT)**: Known for its lightweight architecture, tailored for the English–Hindi language

 **🔍 Note:**
 > We explored the use of advanced vision-based and multilingual models as part of the project.